AmalMenachery/MemoryGame/README.md

 We hope it will be fun and wish you good luck! 🙂

+#### PS: [Amal] I have used the latest React Native in accordance with time.
+Also some theme colors from the website. 🙂

 ## Task Description

 Build a small memory card game (if the game name doesn’t ring a bell, here is an article explaining the concept: [Memory (card game)](<https://en.wikipedia.org/wiki/Concentration*(card_game)>))